You put ONE GEM inside of a dead kobold, and for the next TWO YEARS your players butcher the guts of every creature they come across.

 - Provide clues in the environment or the encounter that the creature might have eaten something

 In quest based small site adventures it becomes more difficult to institute a reasonable penalty.
 Perhaps a penalty to monster reaction, or in the likely event that reaction rolls are not used in your quest-based game, a penalty to social checks or even charisma for a short period after butchering the creature.
-Certainly in a more social game, providing a -4 penalty to diplomacy, gather information, and bluff checks (along with a +2 bonus to intimidate checks) is a reasonable penalty (or a -2 on reaction rolls).
+Certainly in a more social game, providing to diplomacy, gather information, and bluff checks along with a bonus to intimidate checks) is a reasonable penalty (or a penalty on reaction rolls).

 What can clue you in that a person or animal might have something hidden inside their stomachs?